revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 ---

-185.Consider you are accessing the value both inside and outside of the function, which is fine, but what happens if you try to modify the `global` scope variable value inside a function?
+185. Consider you are accessing the value both inside and outside of the function, which is fine, but what happens if you try to modify the `global` scope variable value inside a function?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)